-Cyclothymia typically starts during teenage years or young adulthood.
-The condition affects about the same number of males and females.
+Cyclothymia typically starts during the teenage years or young adulthood.
+It affects about the same number of males and females.

-Left untreated, cyclothymia can result in significant emotional problems that affect every area of your life — and it might develop into bipolar disorder I or II, based on worsening or more-extreme signs and symptoms.
+- Not treating it can result in significant emotional problems that affect every area of your life

 If you have signs and symptoms common to cyclothymia, call your doctor.
 After your initial appointment, your doctor may refer you to a mental health provider who can help make a firm diagnosis and create the right treatment plan for you.